 Rahm, J. (2012).
 Collaborative imaginaries and multi-sited ethnography: space-time dimensions of engagement in an afterschool science programme for girls.
 Journal of the Learning Science 7(2), 247-264

-This study focused on girls’ engagement with science and how they negotiate identities with and in opposition to science in a three-year study of community-based afterschool initiatives.
-Rahm conducted a multi-sited ethnography, observing girls’ whose families had recently immigrated to Montreal, Canada and were participating in a community organization creating science newsletters and science fair projects.
+This three-year study of community-based afterschool initiatives focused on girls’ engagement with science and how they negotiate identities with and in opposition to science.
+Rahm conducted a multi-sited ethnography, observing girls whose families had recently immigrated to Montreal, Canada and were participating in a community organization creating science newsletters and science fair projects.

 Buccheri, G., Gürber, N.A. & Brühwiler, C. (2011).
 The impact of gender on interest in science topics and the choice of scientific and technical vocations.
 International Journal of Science Education, 33(1), 159–178.